priyarajesh7696/promise-task2/Readme.md

-hi, in this task i taken three API data from the server and use it
+hi, in this task I Retrive API data from the server and use it